can3p/func-contest-dec-13-traffic/README.md

 $ node contest.js level1.json

+Each level is represented with json file where the first model is always the player's car.
-The first model in the json file is alway a player's car and the finish is on the right border on the same wall.
+The finish is on the right border on the same row.

+The solution is being searched with A* algorigthm